|Layout and Accommodations|

 At the foredeck the bow is a remote activated windlass and bow sprit with dual rollers that keep anchors ready for use and deploys anchor chain from a watertight locker below decks.
 Safe for use in all weather, the foredeck is effectively enclosed by a stainless steel handrail and a full beam Portuguese bridge with a port offset door that allows access to the foredeck.
 Even in sea conditions that would place the foredeck awash, the waist-high Portuguese bridge that extends around the front of the pilothouse to the side decks keeps the rest of the deck spaces relatively dry.
 Extending aft around the deckhouse are high bulwarks topped with heavy duty stainless steel hand rails that keep the covered side deck and aft deck walkways safe to traverse.
 Port and starboard bulwark gates provide for dockside entry to the side decks, and at the stern a transom door and a sturdy swim platform with fold-up stainless steel swim ladder provide easy boarding access from the water or a tender.

 At the aft deck a built-in stairway with handrail allows safe assent to an upper boat deck.
-The boat deck is fitted with stainless steel hand rails, an electric lifting davit for the yacht’s tender, tender storage cradles, a removable / portable electric hot tub, canister life raft mounted to port, and access to the pilothouse roof.
+The boat deck is fitted with stainless steel hand rails, an electric lifting davit for the yacht’s tender, (tender not included), canister life raft mounted to port, and access to the pilothouse roof.
 The pilothouse roof is forward of the boat deck and up one step, it is fitted with an easily accessed antenna mast and antenna mountings.

 Entry to the deckhouse is from four heavy-weather doors: A main salon entry door (Dutch style) at the aft deck, a starboard side deck entry door to the galley / salon area (adjacent to a stairway to the staterooms on the lower deck, and an entry door to the pilothouse from the port & starboard side of the Portuguese bridge.